sircam-html/teamwork/README.md

-- Profile web for web management staff.
+- Web Profile for management staff.